aiven/aiven-docs/docs/products/opensearch/concepts/shards-number.md

 You can change the number of shards without losing your data, but this process requires a brief downtime while the index is rewritten.
-Additionally, if you are using OpenSearch® for daily logs or similar use cases, you could consider adding more shards per index to new indexes.
+Additionally, if you are using OpenSearch® for daily logs or similar use cases, you can consider adding more shards per index to new indexes.
 Doing so will increase the number of shards per index for subsequent days, providing an alternative option for managing your data.

 OpenSearch® streamlines the distribution and organization of shards across nodes by automating the allocation and rebalancing processes, simplifying scaling up or down.
-If you need to change the number of shards, you can re-index your data.
+To change the number of shards, you can re-index your data.
 However, modifying existing indexes can be challenging, and therefore it is best to aim for an optimal shard count from the beginning.
 If a shard grows significantly larger than the